emagiz/emdocs/referenceguide/mail-outbound-channel-adapter.md

+---
+id: mail-outbound-channel-adapter
+title: Mail outbound channel adapter
-# Mail outbound channel adapter
+sidebar_label: Mail outbound channel adapter
+---
 #### Sends messages as an e-mail to the specified recipient(s).
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/mail.html#mail-outbound" target="_blank">Documentation</a>

 #### Mail sender
 Sender used for sending the e-mail

+#### Channel
+Channel to consume messages from.

+<i>Required</i>

 Advice can be added to change the behaviour of this endpoint, for example to add retry logic in case of failures.
 The following types of advice are available: